great-expectations/great_expectations/docs/contributing/contributing_package.md

 pip install -e great_expectations_contrib
 ```

-You can verify your installation by running the folowing and confirming that a help message appears in your terminal:
+You can verify your installation by running the following and confirming that a help message appears in your terminal:
 ```bash
 great_expectations_contrib
 ```

 `great_expectations_contrib` is designed to fulfill three key tasks:
-* Initialize your package structure
+1. Initialize your package structure
-* Perform a series of checks to determine the validity of your package
+2. Perform a series of checks to determine the validity of your package
-* Publish your package to PyPi for you and others to use
+3. Publish your package to PyPi for you and others to use

+---

 ### 2. Initialize a project